Draco18s/Advent_of_Code_2021/README.md

 *Day 5 all of the little things*

 *Day 7 site wigged out and I locked myself out of answering part 2 because I thought it hadn't taken my answer for part 1.*
-*Site did wig out, cannot fetch personal stats.*
+*Site did wig out, could not fetch personal stats.*